Loading Events

 The program will introduce you to the world of insects, including anatomy, life cycle, behavior, migration and habitat, as well as some of the largest and most conspicuous insect groups.

 Ginger will discuss insect abundance and diversity, their role in nature and significance to people, invasive species, threats and worldwide insect declines, and conservation.
 She will offer suggestions for attracting insects and enhancing insect habitat in your own backyard.
-Ginger’s books will be available for sale at the event.
+Ginger’s book, Dragonflies and Damselflies of Rhode Island, will be available for sale at the event.

 About Ginger Brown